Frequently Asked Questions

-All students residing on campus must be on one of the University’s meal plans except for seniors and graduate students living in Main Hall.
-Upperclassmen may change their choice of the meal plan until Wednesday, September 4, 2013.
-All first year students are required to be on the 19 meal plan during their first year.
+All students residing on campus must be on one of the University’s meal plans except for graduate students living in Main Hall.
+Upperclassmen may change their choice of the meal plan until the add/drop period ends each semester.
+All first year students are required to be on one of the 19 meal plan during their first year.

 Where can I do my laundry?

 Each residence hall has its own laundry facility.
-Machines require quarters and it costs $1.00 to wash a load of clothes and $1.00 to dry a load of clothes.
+Machines costs $1.50 to wash a load of clothes and $1.50 to dry a load of clothes.
 Machines accept coins or card payment, instructions are located in each laundry room.
 Our machines are not HE and we ask that students use liquid laundry detergent only.

 Refrigeration: Residents are allowed to have one fridge per room and no more than 3.4 cubic feet in size.
 Kerby Hall residents may have one microwave (0.7 cubic feet & 700 watts or less) and one mini fridge per room.

 Storage: Unfortunately, there is no storage available at Trinity; however there are a number of storage facilities available in the DC area.